§ Verifiable Public Registry v4 Specification

 § [MOD-TD-MSG-5] Slash Trust Deposit

-This method is used by the network governance authority to globally slash an account trust deposit.
+This method is used by the network governance authority to globally slash an authority account trust deposit.

 This method can only be called by a governance proposal.
 A globally slashed account MUST repay the slashed deposit in order to continue to use the services provided by the VPR.
 When and account is slashed, and while slashed deposit has not been repaid, all account linked permissions MUST be considered non trustable.